 Do you need caffeine or sugar to get you through the day?

 Is it difficult to be productive at work because you feel stressed?
 Or do you find yourself saying yes to everyone to in the end have the feeling of having no time for yourself and always trying to do “everything”.

 These could be red flags calling your attention, and learning to identify when you need a pause it’s important.

-Taking a real break it’s like having a Stop button on your life and disconnect for a few days.
+Taking a real break it’s like having a STOP button on your life and disconnecting for a few days.
 The goal is to get away from your normal schedule and take time to do something just for yourself.